 This is Ruben's story

-“Just finished school and now an enthusiastic planner”
+"Just out of school and now an enthusiastic planner"

-Our family business, Bredefleur, has been handed down from father to son.
-As the youngest in a family of seven, I watched how my father took a step back and my older brothers stepped into the business and started to work hard.
-It was very interesting for me to observe this from a distance.
-During my final year of studies, I knew for sure that I wanted to go into the family business too.
+Our family business Bredefleur goes from father to son.
+As the youngest in a family of seven, I witnessed how my father took a step back, my brothers stepped in and started to work hard.
+For me it was very interesting to witness this from a distance.
+During my final year of study, I knew for sure that I wanted to join the company.

-My older brothers are ambitious and always like to be moving forward.
-Standing still is not something they do.
-Every year is different, and there are always new projects on the go.
-That’s what makes the work so much fun.
-It’s a growing company, and it’s nice to grow with it.
-I find it very educational to learn everything from the inside.
-Although I have actually only been working here for a year and a half, I’ve been walking around the place since I was nine.
-I used to come on Saturdays and help to sweep for a few hours and walk through the greenhouses.
+My older brothers are ambitious and like to make strides.
+Standing still?
+That's nothing for them.
+So every year is different, there are always new investments and that's what makes the work so much fun.
+A growing company, in which it is nice to grow.
+For me it is very instructive to experience this from the inside.
+Actually, I've only just joined the company, a year and a half now.
+But honestly, I've been around since I was nine.
+Then I would come on Saturdays and help for a few hours sweeping and walking through the greenhouses.

-I studied horticulture, just like my other brothers.
-For me, working is more fun than studying, so it was an easy choice to make.
-During my studies, I learned the theory and then immediately saw it in practice at home.
+Like my other brothers, I studied horticulture.
+For me, working is more fun than studying, and then the choice is easily made.
+During my training I learned the theory and at home I immediately saw the practice.
 What I like is that my brothers give me enough space to develop.
-They give me plenty of freedom to see if I like the work.
-Great, right?
-I am still young, but I get the chance to see all the different areas.
-This gives me a good sense of what’s going on.
+They leave me free and say 'see if you like it'.
+Great right?
+I'm still young and get the chance to watch everything.
+That way I get a good sense of what is happening.

-At first, I worked in production and with crop registration.
-Together with my father, I evaluate the new lily varieties that we test.
-I learn a lot from this.
-My father is a fountain of knowledge, and he knows so much about the characteristics of lilies.
-He knows immediately whether a particular variety will work.
-And he loves to share his knowledge.
+So I first worked in production and in crop registration.
+Together with my father, I evaluate new lily varieties that we try out.
+I learn a lot from that.
+My father is a source of knowledge, he knows so much about the characteristics of a lily.
+For example, he knows right away if a variety is going to work.
+Moreover, he enjoys sharing knowledge.
 I have enormous respect for him.
-He built up the whole business on his own.
-I am also involved in crop protection and research into a bug that affects the lilies.
-We do not want to treat the plants with chemicals, so we prefer to use organic pest control.
+He just single-handedly built up the whole company.
+I am also involved in crop protection and researching a bug that gets into the plants and affects the lilies.
+We don't want to fight this chemically, we want to tackle it biologically.

 Responsible for planning

-At the moment I am mainly responsible for planning at two of our locations.
-Our bulbs must be scheduled for whole year.
-Which plots of land will be available, and which orders will be fulfilled?
-Holidays are important times for flower cultivation.
-For Valentine’s Day, it is vital that the production is on time.
+Currently, I am mainly responsible for the planning of two locations.
+Our bulbs have to be planned for a whole year.
+Which plots of land will be released, which orders will be run?
+Holidays are important for floriculture.
+With Valentine's Day, the production does have to be on time, which listens quite closely.

 New digital planning system

-Planning is something I enjoy; I set up the new planning system that we are working with now.
-We trained people to use the system and collected a lot of data.
-We used to work with old excel files, with everything on separate sheets of paper.
-Now the planning is digitised.
-Purchasing is connected to the system, as well as the automatic stock and the track & trace system.
+Planning is really my thing; the new planning system we are working with now, I had the pleasure of setting up completely.
+People were trained and a lot of data was collected.
+At first we were still working with old excel files, everything was on separate sheets of paper.
+Now the planning is digitized.
+Purchasing is attached to it, the automatic stock, the track & trace system.
 There is a lot involved.
-For example, you need to plan for varieties that grow faster or slower.
-It’s really interesting.
-My goal is to develop and progress to the point where I eventually become completely responsible for bulb planning.
-Then I can make sure that the planning runs smoothly and is clear to everyone.
-I think there’s always room for improvement.
+For example, you have to better plan varieties that grow fast or slower.
+Mega interesting.
+My goal is to develop and grow so much that eventually I'll be completely responsible for bulb planning.
+That I can ensure that the planning runs very well and is clear to everyone.
+Because in my eyes, there is always room for improvement.

 Bulb watching in Chile

-I would also like to visit other businesses now and then.
-I spent five weeks in Costa Rica last January.
-Not to party, well maybe a little bit… but mainly to work with a lily grower.
-It was so informative!
-It felt like going back in time; much of the work there is still done by hand.
-They produce almost as many lilies as we do with twice as many people.
-Nothing is automated, not even the treadmills.
-I saw our varieties growing there in the open air, without any power.
-It was a great experience to see how other people run their businesses.
-Yes, I would definitely like to spend another week in Chile looking at bulbs, there is so much to discover…
+In the meantime, I occasionally want to take a look at other companies.
+Last January, for example, I spent five weeks in Costa Rica.
+Not to party, ok a little... but mainly to work with a lily grower.
+So educational!
+I went back in time; much of the work there is still done manually.
+With twice as many people, they produce almost as many lilies as we do.
+Nothing is packed automatically, let alone treadmills.
+I saw our varieties growing there in the open air, without energy.
+Beautiful to experience and to see how people have organized their business.
+Ah yes, I would also like to spend another week in Chile looking at bulbs, there is still so much to discover....

-Bredefleur is great fun for young guys like me.
-There’s lots to learn and plenty of challenges.
-You can quickly take on more responsibility and grow, all in a fun working environment.
-To be honest, I can see myself working here for quite a while because I really enjoy my work.
-I’d like to prove myself over time and then possibly become a co-owner in a few years’ time.
+Bredefleur is hearty fun for young guys like me.
+There is plenty to learn and there are plenty of challenges.
+You can quickly get more responsibilities and grow, all in a nice atmosphere.
+To be honest, I can see myself working here for quite a while, I'm in a good place.
+I would like to prove myself in the coming period and then possibly become co-owner in a few years.

-Ruben Evers (21) is the youngest son and has been working at Bredefleur for one and a half years.
+Ruben Evers (21) is the youngest son in the family and has been working with the Bredefleur company for a year and a half.